renato0307/kassete/README.md

 # kassete
-Kubernetes TUI to manage resources in groups.
+Kubernetes TUI to manage resources in sets.